react-cross-platform/react-cross-platfrom-dev-book/README.md

-# What is cross-platform development?
+# What is Cross-Platform Development?

 It when you write project that can be implemented on two or more platforms.